10 Best Residential Proxies Services and Providers of 2023

-While most people mistake PrivateProxy.me to be a VPN service, that’s not exactly the case.
+While most people mistake PrivateProxy.me for being a VPN service, that’s not exactly the case.
 As the name suggests, PrivateProxy.me specializes in offering private (dedicated) proxies from its own proxy server collection, which are more secure than P2P (Peer-to-Peer) proxies.

-This incredible selection of rotating private proxies have flexible intervals to ensure that the private proxies have new IPs on each new request.
+This incredible selection of rotating private proxies have flexible intervals to ensure that they have new IPs on each new request.
 According to the information available on this provider’s website, the IP addresses you receive come from real user devices and haven’t been previously resold by other providers.

-But unlike the big players in the industry such as Oxylabs and Bright Data, you shouldn’t expect so much diversity when it comes to encryption and security features with PrivateProxy.me.
+Unlike the big players in the industry, such as Oxylabs and Bright Data, you shouldn’t expect so much diversity when it comes to encryption and security features with PrivateProxy.me.
 However, PrivateProxy.me, like any reliable proxy service, encrypts data that transfers through your browser with SSL encryption.
 Regrettably, the provider does not offer support for SOCK5 protocols.

 That said, the company says it operates one of the cleanest private proxy pool that’s distributed in over 195 locations around the world.
 However, PrivateProxy.me does not state the exact number of IP addresses in its pool.